noahwo/zeal-on-mac/README.md

 # zeal-on-mac
 A solution to build Zeal on Apple-Silicon Mac machines.
-Out-of-box binary application file is in Releases.
 My MacBook Pro 14-inch with m1pro macOS 13.1 works well with these instructions on 30 Dec, 2022.

+**Out-of-box binary application file is in Releases.**

 #### The original post is [here](https://github.com/zealdocs/zeal/issues/1372#issuecomment-1063588413) by [@shabbyrobe](https://github.com/shabbyrobe).